p2rkw/xf86-input-mtrack/README.md

 path.
 See `configure --help` for options.

+On Debian systems (including Ubuntu) you may also need to install the `xorg-dev` package prior to these commands.

 To build deb package and install in system wide you will usually have to change installation prefix to /usr like so:
 ```